yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 Now we can discard one of the trees and use another one as the new individual.

-# How To Mutate A Push Program?
+# How to Mutate a Push Program

-To mutate a push program we select a random subtree and replace it with another randomly generated tree of instructions.
+To mutate a Push program, we must select a random subtree and replace it with another randomly generated tree of instructions.

 For example, the subtree that grows from the node marked with red: